Personal accident cover for car insurance explained

 Do I need personal injury cover on my car insurance?

-Personal injury cover could help provide peace of mind that you have financial backup to help take care of your family should the worst happen – or an injury prevents you from working.
+Personal injury cover is entirely optional, but it could help provide reassurance that you have financial back-up to help take care of your family should the worst happen – or an injury prevents you from working.

-In the UK, we’re lucky to have the free healthcare provided by the NHS, as well as an Employment and Support Allowance (ESA) to help those with illness and disabilities who are unable to work.
+In the UK, we’re lucky to have the free-at-the-point of use healthcare provided by the NHS, as well as an Employment and Support Allowance (ESA) to help those with illness and disabilities who are unable to work.

 However, a personal injury lump sum could help with other expenses, such as sophisticated prosthetics if you lose a limb or adaptations to your home if you become a wheelchair user, for example.